1928 Fairfield murders: Legacy

+In the October 1928 issue of 2-0 Police Journal, the manhunt was praised as an example of cooperation between law enforcement officers across different counties.

 Although the killings were widely publicized in its immediate aftermath, the event became disregarded as its effects were confined to the Chinese community, which faced considerable ostracization.
 Closer coverage lasted only a week, ending with Leung Ying's death sentence.
 His death went largely unnoticed, as his name was again misspelled, this time as "Leong Ying", in all contemporary reports.

-Two days after the murders, a funeral procession was held in Suisun City for six of the deceased, the Wong family (the unnamed infant was buried with his mother and Nellie Wong had not yet died by this point) and one of the elder workers, identified as Young Gum Foon.
+Sam Wong took ownership of the ranch and together with the family tong, Sam Wong arranged the interment of the dead.
+Two days after the murders, a funeral procession was held in Suisun City for six of the deceased, the Wong family (the initially unnamed infant was buried with his mother and Nellie Wong had not yet died by this point) and one of the workers, identified as Young Gum Foon.
 The rites used a mix of Buddhist, Chinese folk religion and Christian burial traditions.
-The dead were initially buried in a mass grave in Rockville Cemetery before the Tung Sen Benevolent Association of San Francisco exhumed the bodies and reburied them at a Chinese cemetery in Colma.
-The three other fatalities, identified as Low Fong, Low Quen Yee, and Low Way Wey, were repatriated to China for burial.
+The dead were initially buried in a mass grave in Rockville's cemetery.
+On September 2, another ceremony was held for Nellie Wong.
+In 1952, the Tung Sen Benevolent Association, a huiguan for immigrants from the Longdu area of Zhongshan, exhumed the bodies of the Wong family and Young Gum Foon and reburied them at a Chinese cemetery near Colma.
+The three other fatalities Low Fong, Low Quen Yee, and Low Way Wey, were repatriated to China for burial.
+Rockville Chinatown was deserted six months after the killings.